Earned Value Management

 Budgeted Cost of Work Scheduled (BCWS)

-Budgeted Cost of Work Scheduled (BCWS), also called the Planned Value (PV), is the sum of the budget for all work scheduled to be accomplished with a given time period.
+Budgeted Cost of Work Scheduled (BCWS), also called the Planned Value (PV), is the sum of the budget for all work scheduled to be accomplished within a given time period.
 It also includes the cost of previous work completed and can address a specific period of performance or a date in time.

 Definition: Budgeted Cost of Work Scheduled (BCWS) is the planned value of the work planned to be accomplished in a period of time.